PatrickFarrelly/BlogCW/README.md

 ```
 Visit the app in your browser at http://127.0.0.1:8000/.

+Once you are taken to the site a user can click on the register button in the top right of the navigation bar to create an account.
+After that you must go to the Login page and input your username and password and you will be taken to the homepage where blogs can be posted.

 To view a blog and the comments on it a user must click on the name of the blog post

 ### Project Structure